I'm Gonna Git You Sucka: Television pilot

 On December 15, 1990, the hour-long television pilot titled Hammer, Slammer, & Slade was shown on ABC-TV.
 It was directed by Michael Schultz.

 Isaac Hayes (Hammer), Jim Brown (Slammer), and Bernie Casey (Slade) continued in their parts from the movie I'm Gonna Git You Sucka.
-Also returning were Ja'net Dubois and Steve James.
+Also returning were Ja'Net DuBois and Steve James.
 Although Keenen Ivory Wayans wrote the pilot, and he served as the executive producer, he did not appear in this pilot.
 Instead, the character of Jack Spade was portrayed by Eriq La Salle.
 Fast-talking Lennie, played by Damon Wayans in the film, was played by Bentley Kyle Evans, while his sidekick Willie, played by Kadeem Hardison in the film, was played by a then-unknown Martin Lawrence.

 Hammer, Slammer, & Slade was not sold to any TV network, but it was shown several times in syndication.

 Home media

 In 2001, I'm Gonna Git You Sucka was released on DVD and in 2010, it was digitized in High Definition (1080i) and released on MGM HD.
+In 2016, Kino Lorber released the film on Blu-ray.